jonshaw199/af1/README.md

 ```

-**Build flags also need to be set (only as needed) for Wifi SSID/password, websocket configuration, etc:**
+**Build flags should also be set as needed for Wifi SSID/password, websocket configuration, etc:**

 | Flag                  | Description                  |
 | --------------------- | ---------------------------- |